borbit/node-leaderboard/README.md

     Ranks a member in the leaderboard.

         board.add('borbit', 100500, function(err, rank) {
-          // rank - current position, -1 if a member didn't
+          // rank - current position in the leadeboard });
-          // fall within the leaderboard
-        });

   - `rank(member, λ)`